-6.3.2.
+4.3.2.
 VERTICAL COMPONENT

-The vertical component of Secondary Project Control must be established using digital differential leveling equipment collecting redundant measurements and observations.
+- Prior to performing leveling operations, a collimation shall be performed on the digital level and the results saved. - The vertical component of Project Primary Control must be established using digital differential leveling equipment collecting redundant measurements and observations.